An epicurean adventure to: South Africa

 Serving suggestions

-- Traditionally Trinchado is served with chips/French fries.
-You can either serve it on the side, on top, or below the meat.
+- Traditional beef Trinchado is served with chips/French fries.
+You can either serve it on the side, on top or below the meat.

 - Serve with Parmentier potatoes.

-- Scatter over some parsley or coriander for a bit of colour.
+- Scatter over some parsley or coriander for a hint of freshness and colour.

 Storage